Fenugreek Tea: Benefits, Side Effects, And How To Make It

 6. May Boost Brain Function

 A compound in fenugreek (called trigonelline) was found to have brain-boosting effects (13).
-Further research suggests that the tea may slow down the progression of age-related memory loss.
+Further research suggests that the tea may slow down the progression of age-related memory loss and improve cognitive function.
 It may also reduce the risk of brain ailments like Alzheimer’s and Parkinson’s (14).

 Fenugreek tea can also reduce aluminum toxicity, thereby preventing brain disease (14).